logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 #### Using Cold search

 All users can fetch raw logs from Cold search.
-However, **re-ingesting logs requires admin permissions**.
+However, only **account admins** can re-ingest logs into the account.
-{:.info-box.note}
+{:.info-box.important}

-To start using Cold Search, navigate to [Log analytics](https://app.logz.io/#/dashboard/osd/discover/) and choose Cold search from the navigation menu, or click the the **Cold Search** button.
+To start using Cold Search, navigate to [Log analytics](https://app.logz.io/#/dashboard/osd/discover/) and choose Cold search from the navigation menu, or click the **Cold Search** button.

 ![cold search nav](https://dytvr9ot2sszz.cloudfront.net/logz-docs/cold-search/cold-search-nav.png)

 Type the search term or query you'd like to use, and choose the relevant time frame.
 Your restored logs will only include data matching your exact search term.

 Next, choose the time frame for your search.
-You can select a time frame of up to 24 hours.
+You can select a time frame of up to 3 days.

 Click on **Fetch raw logs** to generate a preview of the logs that match your criteria.
 If these logs are the ones you want to retrieve, click the **Re-ingest** button to re-ingest the logs.